-5.4 Linking modelled and observed ozone data
+3.4 Linking modelled and observed ozone data

-This section provides some examples for typical recent evaluations of ozone data derived from CCM simulations.
-Example are presented how available data products are used for evaluation purposes to identify strength and weaknesses of the models.
-Among others, the given examples should demonstrate that the evaluation of numerical models carried out so far with available data products is not sufficient and needs further action, in particular regarding improved data products derived from observations.
+This section provides illustrations of typical evaluations of ozone data derived from CCM simulations.
+These show how available data products are used for evaluation purposes to identify strengths and weaknesses of the models.
+The given examples demonstrate that the evaluation of numerical models will benefit substantially from improved observational data products.

-Figure 2 shows a comparison of measurements provided by the satellite instrument MLS (Microwave Limb Sounder, onboard of the Upper Atmosphere Research Satellite, UARS) with results derived from 18 different CCMs (Chapter 2 in SPARC CCMVal, 2010).
+Figure 2 shows a comparison of measurements provided by the satellite instrument MLS (Microwave Limb Sounder, onboard of the Upper Atmosphere Research Satellite, UARS) with results derived from 18 different CCMs (Chapter 2 in SPARC CCMVal, 2010; updates in Dhomse et al., 2018; Keeble et al., 2021).
 Note that the comparison is limited to values describing the monthly deviations from annual mean values; no information is provided about absolute values.
 The analysis shows that the annual cycle of ozone at 1 hPa (stratopause region) and 46 hPa (lower stratosphere) is mostly well reproduced by the CCMs, although there are obvious differences in detail.